min2ha/ukwa-site/content/target/57707/index.en.md

   "subject": "Brexit"
 }

-# EU Law Analysis: A Renaissance of the Brexit talks?
-Theresa May’s Florence speech

 Argues that the Prime Minister's Florence speech delivered in September 2017 makes it somewhat more likely – but still far from certain – that there will be a conclusion to the Brexit talks, with no immediate ‘cliff edge’ for either side on Brexit Day